 Stepping into the market would feel like going into a battlefront.
 Hundreds of people brushing elbows with each other.
 The air is filled with smells from nearby food stalls and noises of people buying, selling, and bargaining.
 Get ready for an ultimate local experience.

 Sellers rarely display a fixed price, even the ones who do will happily give a discount after a bit of persuasion.
-Browse through endless choices of textile products, bag, shoes, and souvenirs.
+Browse through endless choices of textile products, bags, shoes, and souvenirs.
 Beringharjo is also the best place to buy in bulk.

 Hunt for The Best Batik The Indonesian Handicraft